 For more information about the graduation, visit https://calaero.edu/life-at-calaero/graduation/.

 California Aeronautical University (CAU) is preparing the next generation of aviation professionals.
 Serving students from all over the country, the University offers career-focused programs in aviation, aviation business, and aircraft maintenance.
 With on-airport locations throughout California and Arizona that provide an ideal learning environment, CAU courses are delivered in a year-round, fast-paced schedule that enables students to enter the pipeline for aviation careers in a shorter amount of time.

 Through the University’s strong partnerships with airlines, influential aviation organizations, and leaders in the aviation community, CAU graduates become a part of a larger aviation network and reap the benefits of these relationships, including direct access to several airline cadet programs.
-The University offers access to federal student financial aid, scholarships, and veteran educational benefits to those who qualify.
+The University offers access to federal student financial aid, tuition reduction programs, and veteran educational benefits to those who qualify.

 About Captain J. Charles Plumb

 A testament to the strength of the human spirit, Captain J. Charles Plumb endured the most extreme hardship and used the experience to transform his life in a profound way.
 Captain J. Charles Plumb was a Naval Aviator who made his mark helping to develop the Navy Fighter Weapons School, more commonly known today as “TOP GUN.”
 Captain Plumb flew 74 successful combat missions over North Vietnam and made well over 100 carrier landings.
 On his 75th mission, Plumb was shot down, taken prisoner, starved, tortured repeatedly, and survived the next 2,103 days as a Prisoner of War.